arssivka/darwinop-walking/README.md

 We have written simple odometry accumulator.
 This algorithm uses position of endpoint to calculate shift of leg.
 Odometry recalculates only at DSP phase.
-If your error accumulation process too fast you will able to calibrate scale of odometry collector by setting X_ODO_FACTOR, Y_ODO_FACTOR or A_ODO_FACTOR.
+If your error accumulation process too fast you will be able to calibrate scale of odometry collector by setting X_ODO_FACTOR, Y_ODO_FACTOR or A_ODO_FACTOR.
-Result is saved to X_ODO, Y_ODO and A_ODO members.
+Results are saved to X_ODO, Y_ODO and A_ODO members.

 ```cpp
 // Calculate odometry